accesable/algorithm-data-structure-training/861. Score After Flipping Matrix/docs.md

 # Intuition
 <!-- Describe your first thoughts on how to solve this problem. -->

 # Approach
 <!-- Describe your approach to solving the problem. -->
+as i thinking when should we toggle the column or row i noticed that in binary number the leftmost number always larger then sum of previous number.
+Therefore the is no reason to toggle the row after the first column. for every column after the first i will decide to toggle the row based on the number of 1 existing on that row if number of 1s is larger than number of 0s than i will toggle that column\
+the toggle row only used for the first columns for grantee that the first column all contain 1 for **maximun matrix score value**
 # Complexity
 - Time complexity:
 <!-- Add your time complexity here, e.g. $$O(n)$$ -->